You need to treat yourself this weekend. Because let’s face it, you’ve had a long week.

 The chocolate and fresh raspberries come together with the bread pudding-like texture of the French toast bites in the most unique and tasty way.
 The crumble on top brings added buttery sweetness and a bit of texture, and honestly, I will never eat another French toast casserole without it again.

 Treat yourself by making this special breakfast at the end of a busy week, or bring it out for the family to share.
-It’s a fantastic recipe to surprise your boo with on Valentine’s Day, it will make a beautiful centerpiece for your next brunch get-together, and the leftovers are just as tasty the next day.
+It’s a fantastic recipe to surprise your boo with on Valentine’s Day, it will make a beautiful centerpiece for your next brunch get-together.
+And because you made this as a large casserole with multiple servings, leftovers are just as tasty the next day.

 Sharing is not necessary, though.
 Just so you know…Print